 COLUMBIA, S.C.
-(WMBF) - The South Carolina Department of Health and Environmental Control announced Monday 1,002 new cases of the novel coronavirus, and six additional deaths.
+(WMBF) - The South Carolina Department of Health and Environmental Control announced Tuesday 253 new cases of the novel coronavirus and six additional deaths.

-Four of the deaths occurred in elderly individuals from Clarendon (1), Greenville (1), Marion (1), and Richland (1) counties, and two of the deaths occurred in middle-aged individuals from Darlington (1) and Lancaster (1) counties
+Four deaths occurred in elderly individuals from Fairfield (1), Florence (1), Greenville (1), and Spartanburg (1) counties, and two deaths occurred in young adults in Greenville (1) and Lexington (1) counties.
+Both young adults had underlying health conditions.

 The number of new cases by county are listed below: